Foundational Competencies and Responsibilities of a Research Software Engineer: Current State and Suggestions for Future Directions: Future work

 This list and description of competencies is a first step to finding common ground around which to structure curricula, institutions, and teachers in this framework.
 Applications of these competencies in an individual's career can be found in~\cref{subsec:examplemaster}.
+Opportunities for sustainable funding is a concern that is often \autocite{Goble2014,RSESofN2017,Carver2021,Mundt2022} raised by RSEs.
 An omission that we found and that we would like to highlight in order to spark a community discussion is that RSEs that choose explicitly a science-supporting role outside of research will not be eligible for funding under the statutes of many funding organisations that require at least a PhD.

 To alleviate this and to give RSEs in leadership positions a means to become eligible for funding themselves, since completion of scientific training is often a requirement~\autocite{DFG_50_01}, we see two possible parts of a solution.
 One is to allow for doctorates primarily based on software contributions to the scientific community.
 Secondly, we propose the introduction of new, standardised certificates like those in~\cref{subsec:examplecareer}, and to officially accept them as PhD-equivalent concerning eligibility to be a \ac{PI}.
 Beyond this discussion, a diverse set of publications on the topic RSE teaching is already in the making.